 FRED & CO is 100 percent devoted to wine marketing.
 It’s more than our focus, more than a category we simply have a lot of experience with.
 It’s our obsession.
 Clients seem to dig it.
 They get better work and a better working relationship because of it.

-Most wineries tend to need the same handful of marketing tools: packaging, a website and some collateral.
+Most wineries tend to need the same handful of marketing tools: packaging, a website, some collateral and some idea-starters for social media.
 Basic, indispensable, line of business items.
 We’ve been making these things for many years now and each time we sit down to make another, the challenge is always new, even if the problem is not.

-What keeps things fresh is the need to differentiate.
+What keeps the work fresh is the need to differentiate.
 The Wine Institute tell us there are 4,285 wineries in California with 475 of those in Napa Valley alone.
 The need to differentiate couldn’t be more glaring.
-Or more difficult.
-That’s because it requires sacrifice and sacrifice requires guts.

 Another service we provide is naming.
 Fresh, powerful, authentic names require insight, discipline, creativity and fearlessness.
 That’s what we bring to the table.
 Because you only get one chance to do it right.
 A name is not tweak-able.